Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

 \subsection{Deeper Exploration}

-In this section, we provide a deeper evaluation of the approach, testing it against 100 probability distributions, randomly drawn from a Dirichlet distribution, as described in Section \ref{sec:experimental_details}.
+In this section, we provide a deeper evaluation of our methods, testing them against 100 probability distributions, randomly drawn from a Dirichlet distribution, as described in Section \ref{sec:experimental_details}.

-First, we compute the percentage of cases in which the method managed to generate a valid transition matrix, that is, one which satisfies all the restrictions of the corresponding linear program.
-This information in shown in Table \ref{tab:success_perc}, for different values of $\epsilon$.
-In particular, for each method, these values represent the percentage of cross-validation trials in which a valid transition matrix was found, averaged for the 100 target distributions.
+First, we compute the percentage of cases in which the methods managed to generate a valid transition matrix, that is, one which satisfies all the restrictions of the corresponding linear program.
+This information is shown in Table \ref{tab:success_perc}, for different values of $\epsilon$.
+Note that the baselines were not considered for this analysis, since they do not require solving a linear program.
+In particular, for each method, the values in Table \ref{tab:success_perc} represent the percentage of cross-validation trials in which a valid transition matrix was found, averaged for the 100 target distributions.
 If a method failed in any of the folds of a cross-validation trial, a failure is reported for the whole cross-validation trial.
-According to the results, Methods 1, 2 and 4 managed to create a valid matrix for all the cases tried, independently of the distortion threshold.
-For Method 3, although it also achieved a total success for values of distortion above or equal to 0.0025, the percentage drops to 38.8\% for $\epsilon=0.0005$.
+According to the results, the AM, the UBM and the CRM managed to create a valid matrix for all the cases tried, independently of the distortion threshold.
+For the EWTM, although it also achieved a total success for values of distortion above or equal to 0.0025, the percentage drops to 38.8\% for $\epsilon=0.0005$.
 This is due to the larger number of zeros in the matrices $\hat{R}$ for such low distortion thresholds, which makes it impossible to find feasible solutions through an element-wise multiplication with another matrix.